xster/flutter-wiki/Tree-hygiene.md

 * Changes that break the widgets or devicelab tests.
 These are currently considered breaking changes.
 Eventually once we have lots of contributed tests they will stop being considered breaking changes.

-* Changes that are obviously egregiously breaking but do not actually break any contributed tests.
-For example, adding a required argument to a public API method that we suspect is widely used.
-By courtesy, we will treat these as breaking changes also.
-Whether something falls into this category is a judgement call.

-* Other changes that do not break any tests, but where we can imagine reasonable scenarios where developers would be affected negatively.
-By courtesy, engineers should announce these changes by sending an e-mail to flutter-announce and listing it on our [[Changelog]] wiki page (such that they will be included in our release notes), but we will not go through this breaking change process for these changes.
-The intent here is to reduce the cost of making breaking changes for most such changes unless someone has contributed a test that shows they are affected.

-* Changes that don't break any tests and which, while technically breaking, are in our judgement unlikely to cause much trouble.
+* Changes that do not break any tests.
 We will pretend that such changes are not breaking changes and make them without any effort to prevent breakages.
+In cases where we can imagine reasonable scenarios where developers would be affected negatively, by courtesy, once the change has landed, engineers are encouraged to announce the changes by sending an e-mail to flutter-announce and listing it on our [[Changelog]] wiki page (such that they will be included in our release notes).
+However, we do not consider these breaking changes.

 These definitions are binding.
 If you think you need an exemption to this policy, please contact Hixie on the #hackers [[Chat]] channel.
 If a breaking change lands without following this policy and without an explicit exemption from @Hixie, it must be reverted.